- 1 How to Clean Boat Seats

 Identify the Type of Vinyl Your Seats are Made of

 Not all vinyl is the same.
-There are at least three types of vinyl that I can think of right now and I am just talking about non-graduated vinyl.
-There are many other types of vinyl fabrics that have been used in the manufacturing of products like automobile trims and restaurant furniture.
+There are at least three types of vinyl that I can think of right now, and I am just talking about non-graduated vinyl.
+Many other types of vinyl fabrics have been used to manufacture products like automobile trims and restaurant furniture.
 Everything comes in different colors and textures.

 This is the same for marine vinyl too.
-They might appear similar to normal vinyl but they are very different.
+They might appear similar to normal vinyl, but they are very different.
 They feel different and have different needs.
-That is why I think it would be wise to consort with your boat’s manufacturer before you start the cleaning process.
+That is why I think it would be wise to consort with your boat’s manufacturer before starting the cleaning process.

-You need this information because there might be certain guidelines or products that are required to properly take care of your seats.
-Trying to solve the problem with a “one product fits all type of approach” might just damage your seats.
+You need this information because certain guidelines or products are required to take care of your seats properly.
+Trying to solve the problem with a “one product fits all type of approach” might damage your seats.

-When you’ve found out about the do’s and don’ts of your vinyl fabric, then proceed to buy the appropriate cleaning solutions.
+When you’ve found out about your vinyl fabric’s do’s and don’ts, then proceed to buy the appropriate cleaning solutions.
 This is important to combat the type of dirt you have on the fabric.

 Create a Game Plan

-You can’t just go cleaning whenever you feel like, you need to have a schedule.
-This might not seem that important to most people but I think this part is really important.
+You can’t just go cleaning whenever you feel like it; you need to have a schedule.
+This might not seem that important to most people, but I think this part is significant.

 Get Everything on Your List